 It is always exciting when I handle these events, and while I do not do as many as I once did, I learned a lot about the business of bespoke men’s wear and made-to-measure.
 I work as a corporate marketing specialist and do everything above, but on a different level in another industry.

 I hope to throw or sponsor an event in CT, probably in October 2021, featuring a firm that provides made-to-measure at a perfect price point for the entry-level person who is just beginning to understand his wardrobe.

 So here is the history of The Dicky Bow, and hopefully, it provides a little insight into my passion for men’s wear.
-I will still write tips and post images but on this site.
+I will still write tips and post images but on this new site.